 Mr. Yoshida’s son explained that he “could no longer bear for Japanese-Korean relations to become further strained unnecessarily, due to my father’s continued spreading of falsehoods.”

-Mr. Yoshida’s son gave a detailed explanation of the sequence of events in Removing My Father’s Apology, a new book by journalist Mika Otaka (available June 2nd through Sankei Shimbun Publications).
+Mr. Yoshida’s son gave a detailed explanation of the sequence of events in Removing My Father’s Apology, a new book by journalist Miki Otaka (available June 2nd through Sankei Shimbun Publications).

 Asahi Shimbun focused intensively on Mr. Yoshida’s false testimony from 1980s to the early 1990s.
 Yoshida’s own work, My War Crimes: The Forced Removal of Koreans, which labels the comfort women as “sex slaves,” was quoted in Coomaraswamy’s 1996 report to the United Nations.